CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Upload.md

 Image

-Here you can select to import artowrk from the computer, trace artwork, or use the search bar to search designs.
+Here you can select to import artwork from the computer, trace artwork, or use the search bar to search designs.
 When you select a design it will open in the workspace.
 We will cover tracing in the Tracing page.

 #### Magic Canvas